pearmini/genji/README.md

 ```
 </pre>

-You project structure is now arranged as below:
+Your project structure is now arranged as below:

 ```
 .